W. H. Adamson High School: History

 The location of Adamson High School is just four blocks from the Texas Theater where Lee Harvey Oswald, the accused assassin of President John F. Kennedy, was captured.

 During the Cold War, Adamson also became a fallout shelter.
 In the new building, a secret compartment room was added in the art room underground.

-Around 2009 DISD planned to raze Adamson.
-Some Adamson alumni created a movement to have Adamson declared a Dallas landmark so that the district will be unable to raze the existing campus.
-DISD acquired other property so it can build the new Adamson.
+Around 2009, DISD planned to raze Adamson.
+Some Adamson alumni created a movement to have Adamson declared a Dallas landmark so that the district would be unable to raze the existing campus.
+DISD acquired other property so it could build the new Adamson.

 The new Adamson was built on the site of the Oak Cliff Christian Church, which DISD had demolished after preservationists had not found a buyer for the facility.
 Houses and apartments were also acquired and demolished for the new facility.

 On June 8, 2011, the old W. H. Adamson High School building was granted historical status by the Dallas City Council.
 Additionally in June 2011 the school was listed on the National Register of Historic Places.

 Today there are two buildings.
 The new building is in use while, as of 2014, the old building is no longer occupied.